TDStrasser/Kookaberry-Reference-Guide/docs/source/onewire.rst

     Reads 8 bits from the 1-wire bus using the 1-wire protocol, then returns them as an integer.
 (Assumes a low-bit-first model.)

-.. method:: OneWire.readinto(buffer)
+.. method:: OneWire.readinto(bytearray)

-    Reads bytes from the 1-wire bus using the 1-wire protocol, into a predefined buffer, until the buffer is filled.
+    Reads bytes from the 1-wire bus using the 1-wire protocol, into a predefined byte array buffer, until the buffer is filled.

-    *buffer* is a byte array of program-defined length.
+    *bytearray* is a byte array of program-defined length.

 .. method:: OneWire.writebit(bitvalue)